-With a custom integration between Mura CMS and Ultra, the Scientific American team can take advantage of expanding landing pages and marketing page functionality.
+With a custom integration between the content management system and Ultra Commerce, the Scientific American team can take advantage of expanding landing pages and marketing page functionality.

-The landing pages are linked directly to dynamic products and product content within Ultra.
-Based on selections and products, administrators can choose from a number of preset configuration to generate unique landing pages or work with the in-house design team at Scientific American to create custom designs and layouts.
+The landing pages are linked directly to dynamic products and product content within Ultra Commerce.
+Based on selections and products, administrators can choose from several preset configurations to generate unique landing pages or work with the in-house design team at Scientific American to create custom designs and layouts.
 Typically, in order to create a custom landing page, a marketer would need to bring together a designer and developer to link a design to an e-commerce platform.
 With Ultra, the Scientific American team can custom landing page templates and tie those pages directly to products and promotions within Ultra.

 The built-in reporting engine provides a framework for Scientific American to create any number of reports related to sales, promotions, orders, returns, CC transactions, etc. These reports can be customized by adding different dimensions and metrics to the output and choosing a date range.
 You can also compare date ranges.
 The reports can be saved or exported.

-The Scientific American project is taking advantage of two powerful open source applications to deliver pages and manage eCommerce.
-Mura CMS is delivering over 150,000 pages of content and allowing Scientific American editors and marketers to easily add and manage content assets.
-Ultra, with its close integration with Mura, provides an enterprise level application for the management of products, promotions, accounts and orders.
+The Scientific American project is taking advantage of two powerful modern web-based hosted applications to deliver pages and manage eCommerce.
+The content management system is delivering over 150,000 pages of content and allowing Scientific American editors and marketers to easily add and manage content assets.
+Ultra Commerce and its close integration with the content management system provides an enterprise-level application for the management of products, promotions, accounts, and orders.

-The entire project team (including Ultra, Scientific American, and Blue River) consisted of close to 30 people, working on various pieces of the project, in multiple locations in the US, over a 6 month period.
+The entire project team (including Ultra Commerce and Scientific American) consisted of close to 30 people, working on various pieces of the project, in multiple locations in the US, over a 6 month period.
 A central point of communications, messages, files and tasks was used as well as communication through Skype, IM and phone as needed.
-Each team has a project manager that managed the day-to-day tasks and the backlog.
+Each team had a project manager that managed the day-to-day tasks and the backlog.

 The entire project was broken down into twelve, two-week sprints over a 6-month period.
 It was an aggressive timeline that was watched closely through daily internal stand-ups and weekly team meetings to address any specific concerns.